Skip to content

 Recovery straps work best to “recover” a stuck vehicle.
 Say your car or off-road recreational vehicle gets stuck in the mud or a ditch, stranded no matter how hard you try to get out.

 If you don’t want to call a tow truck, you can use another vehicle and recovery straps to do the job.
-Recovery straps are made of a nylon fabrication that stretches when necessary.
+Recovery straps are made of nylon that stretches when necessary.

-These straps, also called “snatch straps” since they can snatch a vehicle out of a sticky situation, have loops on each end.
+These straps, also called “snatch straps,” as they can snatch a vehicle out of a sticky situation, have loops on each end.

 3x20 strap with looped ends and Cordura eyes